Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 <h3>Difficulty Steering</h3>

 If you find it difficult to steer your vehicle or notice that the steering wheel feels unusually heavy, it could be a sign of a flat tire.
 When a tire loses air pressure, it can affect the alignment of the vehicle and make it challenging to steer smoothly.
 Trying to maneuver a vehicle with a flat tire can be dangerous, as it compromises your ability to navigate turns and react quickly to obstacles on the road.
-It's essential to stop driving and assess the situation to prevent any further complications or potential accidents.
+It's essential to stop and assess the situation to prevent any further complications or potential accidents.

 Remember, it's always better to be safe than sorry when it comes to your vehicle's tires.
 By paying attention to these and taking prompt action, you can ensure your safety and prevent any further damage to your vehicle.
 Don't hesitate to pull over and check your tires if you experience any of these warning signs while driving.
 Your safety is worth more than the inconvenience of dealing with a flat tire.